Scenario 2 - Managing deliveries for customers with third parties

 Setting up your users

-After you’ve set up the users who work directly for you (see 'Creating Your First Users' for detailed instructions), you’ll also need to set up one or more users for the third-party entity.
+After you’ve set up the users who work directly for you, you’ll also need to set up one or more users for the third-party entity.

 Set their entity membership to the third-party entity.
 No other membership is required.

 Pay special attention to what permissions you grant any third-party user.
 For example, you might want them to be able to see customer details, but not to make any changes to the customer.
 As a guide, only grant permissions specifically required by the third party.

 Also, make sure their details are correct and you keep the login information secure, as they won’t be able to access the information if the login details are incorrect.